Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

   WCHAR   FileName[1];
 } FILE_RENAME_INFO, *PFILE_RENAME_INFO;
 ```
-There are only two bytes allocated for the FileName property of the structure (1 wchar @ 2 bytes ea), yet the program is stuffing 14 bytes (7 wchars @ 2 bytes each) into this space.
+There are only two bytes allocated for the FileName property of the structure (1 wchar @ 2 bytes each), yet the program is stuffing 14 bytes (7 wchars @ 2 bytes each) into this space.
 This is a confusing structure that StackOverflow reveals has tripped up quite a few people and while the POC does function, it is better to fix this before using it in production.

 The length of lpwStream must be calculated and added to the length of the base FILE_RENAME_INFO structure, before calling malloc in order to allocate enough memory to hold the entire structure.
 After that has been done the structure can be populated as before with the renamed stream before SetFileInformationByHandle() is called: